High Quality Bunk Beds

 What is the cost of the bed?
 Dollars don’t always determine quality.
 You can buy wonderful, well made beds for a great price.
 However, if the price is too good to be true, it probably is.
 That $159.00 bunk bed at your local discount store looks like a great buy but is it?
 I challenge you to see what you are really getting for your money.
 A bed that is made to withstand years of hard use and still look good will cost you a little more than a bed designed for young children to use a few years.
 If you are buying one to last through the years, make sure it has provisions for growing children.
 Some of these provisions would be an extra long twin size bed, possibly a full size bed as part of the bunk, and one that accommodates heavier weights.
 Beds designed for young children only have a weight limit of around 150 lbs. – 200 lbs. and that includes the mattress.
 They also don’t have the same distance between the bottom bunk and the top bunk making them cramped for taller people to use.
 Sometimes the higher priced beds have additional features such as built in drawer or storage space.
 Even trundle beds are available which make them even more useful..
 There are plenty of simple, well made bunk beds to choose from without all the frills at terrific prices.
 Buying the lower priced bed now might mean you need to buy another bed in the not too near future.

 Bunk beds make so much sense because they are versatile.
 When your child is outgrowing the crib and you don’t know what the future holds, a good bunk bed could be all you need.
 Start with a twin that will convert to other pieces as your child grows.
 Or, buy one with the option to separate the beds so you can use them apart or stacked and start with them apart.
-Buy one in a classic style that can be used with any kind of bedding to suit your child’s preferences over the years.
+Buy one in a classic or simple style that can be used with any kind of bedding to suit your child’s preferences over the years.
 Once all your children have used the bed, pass it on to the grandchildren or resell it.
 A quality bunk bed will withstand the use and abuse over time and still come out looking great.